Faculty

 Debbie S. Fetter, Ph.D.

-• Assistant Professor of Teaching
+• Associate Professor of Teaching

 Dr. Fetter teaches Nutrition 10V and Nutrition 10, in addition to conducting research on education and pedagogy.
 She is passionate about helping people, especially with guiding students to make healthier nutrition and lifestyle choices.
 She also aspires to help bridge the gap between the science community and general public through teaching and writing about nutrition in an engaging and relatable way.